-www.ucrcard.ucr.edu
+https://ucrcard.ucr.edu/

 The UCR identification card is required to check out books from campus libraries, enter our Computer Lab, use facilities in the Student Recreation Center, etc. In addition, you can put money on an "account" on the card and use it as a debit card for vending machines and food service.
-ID cards have a personal photo and are issued at the Highlander Service Station between Coffee Bean and Pierce Hall.
-UCR Card Office hours are from 9:00am - 5:00pm Monday through Friday.
+ID cards have a personal photo and are issued at the Highlander Service Station (next to Bookstore in HUB upper plaza).
+UCR Card Office hours are from 10:00am - 3:00pm Monday through Friday.
 Photos are uploaded online.
-A new UCR identification card cost \$30 and the replacement costs \$25.
+A new UCR identification card cost \$33.
 Students will be automatically billed for this cost on their monthly student bill, which appears in the current activity on R'Web.
-The department can also be reached at (951) 827-2273.
+The department can also be reached at (951) 827-2273 or cardingoffice@ucr.edu.